jameshaydon/lawvere/examples/presentation.law.md

 I will present and demo some of the features of the language.

-But some of what I say is "aspirational" (i.e. does not work yet).
+But the talk is also "aspirational" (i.e. not implemented yet).

-## The ideas

-There were two ideas that led me to creating _Lawvere_:

-- Wanted to use sketches for functional programming.

-- `f(g(x))` syntax is wrong.

-## Example: a λ-calc interpreter
+## λ-calculus interpreter

 ```haskell
 data Expr